|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Guardian "Mystery as wrecks of three Dutch WWII ships vanish from Java seabed" November 16, 2016

-"The [Netherlands defence] ministry said in a statement: “The wrecks of HNLMS De Ruyter and HNLMS Java have seemingly gone completely missing.
+"The [Netherlands Defence] ministry said in a statement: “The wrecks of HNLMS De Ruyter and HNLMS Java have seemingly gone completely missing.
 A large piece is also missing of HNLMS Kortenaer.”

 History of War: "Java Sea Shipwrecks of World War 2: One of the men who found them reflects on their loss" by James Hoare November 23, 2016

-Denlay for this information and photographs
+Thanks to Kevin Denlay for this information and photographs

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|